John Dix Fisher: Career

-With the support of his older brothers, John Dix Fisher entered Brown University, graduating in 1820.
-After receiving his M.D. degree in 1825 from what was then called Massachusetts Medical College of Harvard University, he immediately accompanied his brother, the artist Alvan Fisher, on a trip to Europe.
-In Paris, he pursued his professional studies with such eminent physicians of the period as René Laennec, inventor of the stethoscope; Gabriel Andral, distinguished pathologist; and Alfred Velpeau, renowned for his knowledge of surgical anatomy.
-In medical school, Dr. Fisher had studied with Dr. James Jackson, Harvard's first professor of clinical medicine and one of the "fathers" of Massachusetts General Hospital.
-Dr. Jackson had touched on the difficulties of distinguishing smallpox from other eruptive diseases and the need for a series of colored pictures which would illustrate the progress of the disease.
-Dr. Fisher undertook such a project while in Paris and wrote Description of the Distinct, Confluent, and Inoculated Small Pox, Varioloid Disease, Cow Pox, and Chicken Pox (1829) which included thirteen colored plates.
-The paintings from which the plates were made were executed under Dr. Fisher's direction by a French artist working at the bedside of the patients during 1825 and 1826 when smallpox was an epidemic in Paris.
+In medical school, Fisher had studied with James Jackson, Harvard's first professor of clinical medicine and one of the "fathers" of Massachusetts General Hospital.
+Jackson had touched on the difficulties of distinguishing smallpox from other eruptive diseases and the need for a series of colored pictures that would illustrate the progress of the disease.
+Fisher undertook such a project while in Paris and wrote Description of the Distinct, Confluent, and Inoculated Small Pox, Varioloid Disease, Cow Pox, and Chicken Pox (1829) which included thirteen colored plates.
+The paintings from which the plates were made were executed under Fisher's direction by a French artist working at the bedside of the patients during 1825 and 1826 when smallpox was an epidemic in Paris.

-Dr. Fisher also observed the methods of instructing the blind that were being practiced in Paris.
+Fisher also observed the methods of instructing the blind that were being practiced in Paris.
 He visited the world's first school for blind children, L'Institution Nationale des Jeunes Aveugles, founded by Valentin Haüy in 1784.
-He was impressed with the manner in which students were taught to read from raised-type books, to write, and to learn mathematics, geography, languages, music and manual arts.
+He was impressed with how students were taught to read from raised-type books, to write, and to learn mathematics, geography, languages, music, and manual arts.
 Inspired, he returned to Boston and spent the next three years persuading family and friends who had both the means and the conscience to help fund an American version of the Paris school.
 The Massachusetts legislature eventually signed an act incorporating the New England Asylum for the Blind on March 2, 1829, and soon after provided $6,000 of funding.
-The trustees searched for two years for a superintendent for the new school until, in 1831, Dr. Fisher recruited his friend, Dr. Samuel Gridley Howe.
-The two men had studied together at Brown University and at Harvard Medical School.
-Dr. Howe opened the school in the summer of 1832 using an approach that gave students both the ability to think and the skills to support themselves with the goal of turning out independent, productive, well-educated members of society.
-Dr. Fisher continued as the school's doctor and vice president.
+The trustees searched for two years for a superintendent for the new school until, in 1831, Fisher recruited his friend, Samuel Gridley Howe.
+The two men had studied together at Brown University and Harvard Medical School.
+Howe opened the school in the summer of 1832 using an approach that gave students both the ability to think and the skills to support themselves to turn out independent, productive, well-educated members of society.
+Fisher continued as the school's doctor and vice president.
 The school's name was eventually changed to Perkins School for the Blind and is now located in Watertown, Massachusetts.